• Skip to primary navigation

 two white bowls of chicken soup and a red dutch oven in the back

-A collage of photos showing the ingredients and steps to make Greek avgolemono soup.
+A photo of the ingredients to make Greek avgolemono and cooking chicken in a pan.

-4. In a Dutch oven or soup pot bring the chicken stock to a boil.
+• Step 4: In a Dutch oven or soup pot bring the chicken stock to a boil.
 Add the orzo pasta and allow to cook for 8 minutes then turn off the heat.
+If you are using rice, boil for 20 minutes or until the rice is soft.
+Turn off the heat when the pasta or rice is done.

-7. Slowly whisk the hot both into the egg lemon mixture.
-You don't want to cook or curdle the egg so whisk this vigorously while adding.
+• Step 7: Slowly whisk the hot both into the egg lemon mixture.
+You don't want to cook or curdle the egg so whisk this vigorously while adding slowly.

 Frequently Asked Questions: